London Overground performance

 While most of our customers travel with Oyster and contactless cards, our ticket office staff can provide advice on and sell the most appropriate ticket for the journey including discounted fares.
 Ticket office opening hours vary and further information can be found by visiting our London Overground page.

-We have self-service Ticket Vending Machines at all stations.
+Self-service Ticket Vending Machines are available at all stations.
 These are compliant with the Department for Transport Code of Practice (Design Standards for Accessible Railway Stations, March 2015, section N2.
-Ticket sales points - ticket vending machines) and have the facility to issue tickets at the reduced rate to holders of a Disabled Persons Railcard and to the holder's companion.
+Ticket sales points - ticket vending machines) and can issue tickets at the reduced rate to holders of a Disabled Persons Railcard and their companion.

 Staff